andresmax/andresmax/content/about.md

 +++

 ## 👋 Hi, I’m Andrés Max
-# Founder, mentor, ux designer, developer, tinkerer.
+# Software founder, designer, developer, tinkerer.

-I’ve always loved great visual design and building software.
-That led me to become a Software Engineer and UX Designer.
-10 years ago I quit my job and started [Ideaware](https://ideaware.co).
+Since 2006 I’ve had the privilege of strategizing, designing, and shipping web and mobile software products.
+I’ve built and led teams ranging in size from 1 to 100+ for startup and big companies in tech.
+In fact it's what currently do as founder at [Ideaware](https://ideaware.co).

-Since then I’ve founded multiple SaaS products.
-Currently, I help software founders scale nearshore software teams.
+I’ve also founded multiple SaaS products and help other founders do so.

 I believe you can achieve success by also living a calm and happy life.